Whisson Lake

 Winemaking:

 The White Label Pinot Noir embodies the hallmark characteristics of this unique site – intense with exceptional tannin structure to age, effortlessly composed and balanced This is a timeless expression of high-altitude Piccadilly valley Pinot Noir.
 15% whole bunch and minimal new oak (13%) for 18 to 20 months.
-Only 950 bottles were produced.

 Tasting Notes:

-2020 Pinot Noir ‘Monopole’
+2022 Pinot Noir ‘Monopole’

 The fruit comes from the four rows adjacent to Andrie and Mark’s house.
 Each vintage, barrels from all plots are selected and tasted blindly in the assemblage process.
 Interestingly, the Monopole Pinot Noir always derives from those four rows of clone D5V12.
 This parcel has the potential to produce outstanding quality fruit when given the right amount of attention throughout the seasons.
-2020 was a very cool year, hence a very savoury and great minerality expressed.
-Only 300 bottles were produced.

 Winemaking: